lydiaha11/OCTA_Vascular_Analysis/README.md

 ### How to run
 PIP Percentile Optimizer, PIP Generator, and the Papillary Plexus Analyzer can be run in interactive mode or using the command line.
 A trained segmentation model is included.

 Segmentation Model Trainer can be run using the command line.
-The dataset is included.